 In 2024 the Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There was 1 potential source of contamination near our well, identified as an injection well, with low susceptibility.
+There were no potential sources of contamination near our well.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at prodapps.dep.state.fl.us/swapp or they can be obtained from water department at 407-824-4841.